Marcus Semien Preview, Player Props: Rangers vs. Twins

 Marcus Semien At The Plate

-- Among qualified hitters in MLB, his batting average ranks 30th, his on-base percentage ranks 36th, and he is 41st in the league in slugging.
+- Among qualifying batters in MLB, his batting average ranks 31st, his on-base percentage ranks 38th, and he is 45th in the league in slugging.

-- Semien will look to extend his four-game hitting streak.
-He's batting .250 with one homer during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.